 Selenite – The Stone of the Moon

-In the present body of work I have set out to assemble a filter made of selenite – crystalline mineral gypsum – and to use it to shed new light on the vestiges and the war-torn history of the old-town of Gessopalena (Italy), whose habitations are dug into the gypsum rock itself.
+In Selenite I have assembled a filter made of crystalline gypsum (selenite) and have utilized it to shed new light on the vestiges and the war-torn history of the old-town of Gessopalena (Italy), whose habitations are dug into the same gypsum rock.

-The process was inspired by a geological feature of the territory.
+It is a geological feature of the territory to inspire the photographic process.
 Known in the Ancient Rome as Terrae Gypsi, the town stands on a gypsum outcrop.
+Its Latin motto ‘E Proprio Lapide’ translates in ‘out of its own stone’.
+With the visuals made through the local gypsum, I intend to bear witness to the lost way of life of the town.
+Literally taken from the territory being shown, I want the medium to speak about our common place of origin.
 The gypsum stone found there exhibits so obvious crystalline structure that the town was also known as Preta Lucente, or Shining Stone.